MariaExtrella/QATestTheAgileMonkeys/README.md

   	 When method post
        Then status 200

-The response is a JSON with the customer datas or a null value in the case that it doesn't exist, but not an error.
+The response is a JSON with the customer's datas or a null value in the case that it doesn't exist, but not an error.

 - # Mutations: